rosielab/omg_empathy/README.md

 `frame_path = ./path/to/save/mutual/laughter/frame/number`

-Todo: instruction on how to get the final csv file?(lets call it final features csv file)
+Todo: instruction on how to get the final csv file?(lets call it final features csv file?)